wcventure/FuzzingPaper/README.md

 # Recent Papers Related To Fuzzing

-Remark: This website is only used for collecting and grouping the related paper.
+1. This website is only used for collecting and grouping the related paper.
 If there are any paper need to be updated, you can contribute PR.
-We also welcome contributions of summaries of scientific papers based on large language models, such as [chatgpt_academic](https://github.com/binary-husky/chatgpt_academic) and [ChatPaper](https://github.com/kaixindelele/ChatPaper).
+2. Please check the web [https://wcventure.github.io/FuzzingPaper/](https://wcventure.github.io/FuzzingPaper/), as the `.md` file shown in Github is cropped.

-Please check the web [wcventure.github.io/FuzzingPaper](https://wcventure.github.io/FuzzingPaper/), as the `.md` file shown in Github is cropped.
+3. Advertisement: [Our ICTT (Guangzhou) research group](https://xidian-ictt-gz.github.io/) is accepting applications for master’s, doctoral, postdoctoral, and research assistant positions.
+We welcome hardworking, serious, and innovative young people who are interested in joining our research group.

 ## Contributors